Dreamind-LLC/Luna/README.md

 ## License
 © 2022 Dreamind LLC

 All Rights Reserved.

-No part of this publication may be reproduced, stored in a retrieval system, or transmitted, in any form or by any means, electronic, mechanical, photocopying, recording, or otherwise except for personal non-commercial use without the written permission of the publisher.
+No part of this publication may be reproduced, stored in a retrieval system, or transmitted, in any form or by any means, electronic, mechanical, photocopying, recording, or otherwise without the written permission of the publisher except for personal non-commercial use.

 Python is a registered trademark of the Python Software Foundation.
 All other trademarks are the property of their respective owners.